Kish Island: Economy

-Since the mid-1990s, the Iranian government has embarked on an aggressive promotional and developmental campaign to position Kish as a rival to Dubai and to Doha.
+Since the mid-1990s, the Iranian government has embarked on an aggressive campaign to position Kish as a rival to Dubai and Doha.
 The campaign has included massive construction projects and programs designed to attract foreign investment and trade.
 Within the area of the Kish Free Zone, as it is known, the standard laws of the Islamic Republic of Iran are far more relaxed than on the mainland.
-This has resulted in significant increases in mostly domestic tourism, as well as the abundance of international trade on the island.
-Kish's population includes significant numbers of both Muslims and Christians.
+This has resulted in more domestic tourism and international trade on the island.
+Kish's population includes both Muslims and Christians.
 In 2009, the total foreign trade of the Kish Free Zone was approximately $9.2 billion per annum.
 Fifteen percent of all imports to Iran are through Kish.

 Investment incentives in the Kish free trade zone include: